 “Global finance has expanded without accountability.
-Attempts to take down journalism as an agent of facts is failing.
+Good news though, the attempts to take down journalism as an agent of facts is failing.
 A network is lining up like dots across a landscape of searches for truth.
 It is sustained with anger, vengeance, honor and integrity and it looks to me like two things.
 First, the attacks are a “tell” that makes the managers of extreme wealth very unsafe poker players, and second the enormous flow of capital is producing a logic similar to that of a cancer cell.”Rex L. Curry

 The Financial Accountability and Corporate Transparency Coalition (FACT) pointed its tweet readers to the work of the Federal Bureau of Investigation (FBI) on the problem of #AnonymousCompanies that hinder inquiries into political corruption and a long list of criminal enterprises (read testimony May 2019).
 To wonder why the FBI is under attack is to not understand the facts.
-See all of the financial accountability people (here).
+See why we need more financial accountability people (here).